Mission/Philosophy/Schoolwide Learner Outcomes of the Academy

 NVMI’s four pillars are ACADEMICS, LEADERSHIP, CITIZENSHIP, and ATHLETICS.
 Using a military framework, the goal of NVMI is to graduate cadets who are capable of meeting the admissions requirements for any college in the nation and who are prepared for their roles as future leaders of character.

 The demanding ACADEMIC program consists of language arts, math, science and history, as well as world languages, fine arts, leadership, and physical fitness training.
 NVMI supports students who have ambition and wish to take responsibility for their own learning.
 NVMI also offers honors, advanced placement, and college level courses.
-We also understand that some of our cadets enter NVMI performing below grade level; and we require these students to accelerate learning through before school, after school, Saturday, and summer academic support programs.
+We also understand that many of our cadets enter NVMI performing below grade level; and we require these students to accelerate learning through before school, after school, Saturday, and summer academic support programs.
 We also have a robust Special Education program that supports students with disabilities to achieve the same academic standards as all NVMI cadets.
-Through hard work, determination, and a positive attitude all students are expected to do whatever it takes to meet NVMI’s rigorous academic standards and achieve proficiency on the Common Core State Standards.
+Through explicit Executive Function training and protocols, hard work, determination, and a positive attitude all students are expected to do whatever it takes to meet NVMI’s rigorous academic standards and achieve proficiency on the Common Core State Standards.
 We partner with parents to communicate about student progress and help all students succeed to the best of their abilities.
 Parents have a set of duties to fulfill their role as the primary educators of their children.

 Through the four pillars of ACADEMICS, LEADERSHIP, CITIZENSHIP, AND ATHLETICS, NVMI prepares students for successful admission to college, completion of college, and entry into the adult world as leaders of character who make our world a better place, do the right thing, and treat others the way they want to be treated.